-Violation of the Hazing policy is a violation of the Student Handbook, Marietta College policy and/or state law.
-Suspected violations of this policy should be referred and reported to the

-Associate Dean of Students, (740) 376-4784 and/or the Marietta College Police Department, (740) 376-3333.
+Violation of the Hazing policy is a violation of the Student Code of Conduct, Marietta College policy and state law.
+Suspected violations of this policy should be referred and reported to the Associate Dean of Students/Director of Campus Involvement, (740) 376-4784 and/or the Marietta College Police Department, (740) 376-3333.
 In emergency situations call 911.